Health protection through vaccination

 Vaccines help protect against diseases by very cleverly inducing immunity in our bodies.
 They present our bodies with a substance recognizable as the infection – for example a virus or bacterium constituent.
 This tricks the body’s immune system into producing antibodies and an immune memory, which then provide protection if exposure to the actual infection occurs.
 This immunity may be retained for years, decades, or even a lifetime following vaccination.

-The following overview shows some diseases that vaccination can help to prevent (as of June 2021):
+The following overview shows some diseases and infections that vaccination can help to prevent (as of June 2023):

 Hepatitis B is an inflammation of the liver (jaundice), which is caused by the hepatitis B virus (HBV).
 The virus is transmitted via the blood or body fluids of an infected person (e.g. sexual intercourse).
 Hepatitis B is highly contagious.
 The infection is considered to be chronic if the virus is in the blood for longer than six months.
 WHO estimates that two billion people are infected by the hepatitis B (HBV) virus worldwide.
 257 million of these are already chronically ill; over 880,000 people die every year as a result.
 In Switzerland, about 44,000 people live with hepatitis B.